About Our Association501(c)(3) nonprofit organization fostering Nepali culture, tradition, and values.

 ARTICLE V: EXECUTIVE COMMITTEE MEMBERS

 - The Executive Committee Members shall be elected by the majority of members present in the AGM through a closed ballot with a provision of proxy voting.
+Eligible candidate must have maintained NAG membership at least of one full term.

 - The term of the Executive Committee shall be for a period of two years.